Frequently Asked Questions

 No, but it is a hillside so walk carefully.
 Take your time and enjoy your walk.

 Yes, but we do not recommend pushing a wheelchair up or down the pathways between the flowers on the hillside.
 There is a pathway along the bottom of the fields that is made up of hard-packed dirt and decomposed granite that offers a spectacular view of the fields and access our artist gardens, themed gardens, Santa’s playground, historical poinsettia display, organic demonstration garden, restrooms and concessions facility.
-We also offer our Antique Tractor Wagon Ride.
-It is an additional $5 for adults and $3 for children.
-The wagon ride is a passenger wagon pulled by an antique tractor boarded by ramp and is able to accommodate wheelchairs and walkers.
+We also offer our Antique Tractor Wagon Tour.
+It is an additional $6 for adults and $3 for children.
+The wagon tour is a passenger wagon pulled by an antique tractor boarded by ramp and is able to accommodate wheelchairs and walkers.
 It takes you out to the furthest blooming areas, up to the top of the hill and back to the boarding ramp near our front entrance.
-It also includes an audio recording about our history and what we do.
+It also includes an audio recording of our history and what we do.

 Parking is free.